Join us Fall 2018 for...

 - the math course you are currently taking,

-The mentorship program provides an opportunity for high school girls with an interest in math and science to interact with students and professors in the UW-Madison math department.
+The mentorship program provides an opportunity for high school women or gender minorities with an interest in math and science to interact with students and professors in the UW-Madison math department.
 This project-based, non-competitive program allows students to work on interesting and challenging projects relating to math and its applications to the real world.
 Past projects have been on math and epidemiology, chaos and the weather, and number theory and computer encryption.
 All students who have taken algebra or above are welcome, and our projects are designed for students with backgrounds ranging from algebra to BC calculus.